llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

  Fail if an object file cannot be found for a binary ID present in the profile, neither on the command line nor via binary ID lookup.

+.. option:: -sourcesFile

+ A json file of source files used as an alternative to -sources for terminals with character limits.

 .. program:: llvm-cov report

 .. _llvm-cov-report: